Selling to the Government

 Financing of Projects

 Foreign donors and multilateral development banks fund most infrastructure projects.
-U.S. firms can bid on projects funded by multilateral development banks, the U.S. Agency for International Development (USAID), and other donors.
+U.S. firms can bid on projects funded by multilateral development banks and other donors.
 Mali often takes advantage of the diversity of donors to implement large infrastructure projects funded through long-term loan contracts with non-traditional donors like China, India, or the Islamic Development Bank.
-Traditional donors’ contributions remain significant.
+Traditional donors’ contributions decreased following the coups as many donors halted financing initiatives.
+In April, the IMF resumed its financing to Mali through the approval of $129 million disbursement under the Rapid Credit Facility for Mali.
 The World Bank’s portfolio of projects exceeds $1 billion.
-The Islamic Development Bank has 51 active projects in Mali.
-USAID provides significant funding for projects in the health, education, and agriculture sectors.
-The European Union and African Development Bank are involved in infrastructure project financing.
-The International Monetary Fund (IMF) and European Union provide budgetary support to Mali.
-Mali benefited from debt relief in the 2000s which has allowed it to receive additional loans for development projects.
+The Islamic Development Bank has 53 active projects in Mali.
+The European Union, African Development Bank, and the West African Bank for Development (Banque Ouest africaine de Développement - BOAD) are involved in infrastructure project financing.
+Mali benefited from debt relief in the 2000s, which has allowed it to receive additional loans for development projects.

 Multilateral Development Banks and Financing Government Sales